ThorstenGudera/TerminalLinkSegmentation/README.md

 Click onto the Go-button again
 Process the outline

-Some usage examples: https://1drv.ms/f/c/d5e5bd21dbf5e4e9/Qunk9dshveUggNWqBQAAAAAAgNBhg89iBjkpsQ [Click onto the folder Verfahrens_Prototypen and download usage.zip]
+Some usage examples: https://1drv.ms/f/c/d5e5bd21dbf5e4e9/Qunk9dshveUggNWqBQAAAAAAgNBhg89iBjkpsQ [Click onto the folder "Verfahrens_Prototypen" and download "usage.zip"]

 Or: Check the useScribbles checkbox and the Unknown radiobutton, draw (follow) the outline of the desired object until the curve is closed.
 Fill the inner of it by Contextmenu as Foreground and click the create a Matte button, let the form create the trimap by button click and the click onto go.